 Learn About Sinbad at the Coastal Town of Sur

-The coastal town of Sur in southeastern Oman offers a serene and tranquil ambiance that makes a nice change of pace for those that have been basing themselves in the sprawling Omani capital of Muscat.
+The coastal town of Sur in southeastern Oman is essentially a sleepy seafront town.
+It offers a serene and tranquil ambiance that makes a nice change of pace if you have been basing yourself in the sprawling Omani capital of Muscat.

-Visitors to Sur can enjoy pleasant walks along the corniche, or enjoy a cup of Yemeni tea as they watch the sun set over the gulf of Oman.
+Sightseeing opportunities in Sur are few.
+However, a visit here is more about enjoying the laidback pace of life and soaking up the culture.
+You can enjoy pleasant walks along the corniche, or enjoy a cup of Yemeni tea as you watch the sunset over the Gulf of Oman.

-Sur also makes a good base for those interested in visiting the Ras Al Jinz turtle reserve and viewing these majestic creatures in their natural habitat.
+Sur also makes a good base for visiting the Ras Al Jinz turtle reserve.
+This is a popular attraction and a good place for viewing these majestic creatures in their natural habitat.

 Plunge into the Bimmah Sinkhole

-Bimmah Sinkhole is arguably one of the most unique places to visit in Oman.
-Filled with dazzling turquoise water, the sinkhole awaits travellers in a relatively nondescript location in the middle of the hot, dusty Omani desert.
+The Bimmah Sinkhole is arguably one of the most unique places to visit in Oman.
+This is a peculiar natural wonder that awaits in a relatively nondescript location in the middle of the hot, dusty Omani desert.

 Race Over Sand Dunes at the Wahiba Sands

-At the mention of travelling in the Middle East, one’s mind conjures up images of roaming through desertscapes and rolling sand dunes that extend as far as the eye can see.
-Likely, there are also camels and Bedouins involved in the image a la Lawrence of Arabia style.
+At the mention of travelling in the Middle East, your mind probably conjures up images of roaming through desert-scapes and rolling sand dunes that extend as far as the eye can see.
+It is likely that there are also camels and Bedouins involved in the image too – Lawrence of Arabia style.

 That fantasy becomes a reality in the Omani desert of Wahiba Sands.
-The dunes here extend over a length of more than 180 km spanning from northern to southern Oman.
+The dunes here extend over a length of more than 180 km.
+They span all the way from northern to southern Oman.

 Swim in the Clear Pools of Wadi Shab

-With incredible opportunities for swimming and hiking, Wadi Shab is one of the most stunning sites in Oman.
-Comprised of a collection of pools filled with clear turquoise waters, the desert wadi is the perfect spot to relax and cool down from the intense Omani sun.
+Wadi Shab is one of the most stunning sites in Oman.
+The desert wadi is the perfect spot to relax and cool down from the intense Omani sun.

 The hiking trails that lead around the area will capture the hearts of even the most reluctant trekkers.
-From the first pool at Wadi Shab, one can follow trails that lead through shallow rock pools, stunning cave networks and past incredible natural waterfalls.
+From the first pool at Wadi Shab, you can follow trails that lead through shallow rock pools, stunning cave networks, and past incredible natural waterfalls.

-Lush greenery grows around the waters of the wadi and picturesque pastel coloured flowers and wildlife make for a delightful ambiance.
+Lush greenery grows around the waters of the wadi during the spring months.
+Picturesque pastel coloured flowers and wildlife make for a delightful ambiance.

-Along with Fins Beach and the Bimmah Sinkhole, Wadi Shab is one of the best places to visit in Oman to break up the drive from Muscat to Sur.
-It’s easily accessible if you have your own transport.
-Alternatively, certain day tours depart from Muscat.
+Wadi Shab is one of the best places to visit in Oman to break up the drive from Muscat to Sur.
+It is easily accessible if you have your own transport.

 Relax at the Breathtaking Fins Beach